No items found.

 How you use them: Export your brand’s data reports through Amazon Seller Central (see two data report examples below for navigation information).

 Why you use them: When you want a granular view into all elements of your Amazon data, exported data reports are most sellers’ best bet.
-Not only can you view and analyze the major categories, but you can also get more specific data reports, such as Unshipped Orders, Sales, and Traffic by ASIN.
+You can view and analyze the major categories, and also get more specific data reports, such as Unshipped Orders, Sales, and Traffic by ASIN.

 Data Report Ex. #1: New Orders Report